pvnotpv/url-tree/README.md

 }
 ```

-- If these special characters aren't supported replace them with a dash.
 - The node.nodeid property can be used to print the node number of each items, used to change the color of nodes.

 ### Todo
 - Implement a better version in golang.